The information on this page was last updated on Monday 3rd August

 Employers are also entitled to furlough employees who are being shielded or off on long-term sick leave.
 It is up to employers to decide whether to furlough these employees.
 You can claim back from both the Coronavirus Job Retention Scheme and the SSP rebate scheme for the same employee but not for the same period of time.

 Q. My employee has a letter from Public Health England telling them to shield and that they need to self-isolate for 12 weeks.
-They can’t work from home.
-What do we do?
+The Government has said that the shielding period ended on 31st July but my employee doesn’t want to return to work because:

 Q. Can someone who is shielding return to work on 1st August?